In a Nutshell:

 It’s attractive, and assuming the modern styling is a good fit with the rest of your office décor, you’ll probably have no issues with its overall look and feel.

 Ultimately, this comes down to personal preference.
 Some people like—or at least don’t mind—chairs that utilize mixed materials, and others can’t stand them.
-If you happen to fall into that second category, then no matter how impressive you find the Genie’s feature set, you probably won’t want to spend your hard-earned money on this chair.
+If you fall into that second category, no matter how impressive you find the Genie’s feature set, you probably won’t want to spend your hard-earned money on this chair.

 We’re not overly fond of the vinyl seat upholstery option.
-Still, it is undeniably attractive, and as long as you’re not planning to spend extended periods of time each day in the chair (say, longer than four hours at a stretch), the lack of breathability in the vinyl seat option shouldn’t be an issue.
+Still, it is undeniably attractive, and as long as you’re not planning to spend extended periods each day in the chair (say, longer than four hours at a stretch), the lack of breathability in the vinyl seat option shouldn’t be an issue.

-Ordering A Genie Office Chair
+How to Order A Genie Office Chair

 On the other hand, if you’re in the market for a more general-purpose chair that anybody in your family can use, you may find all the hoops presented here to be a bit cumbersome.